AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - Middle trackpoint key works only as middle mouse button.
 See [acidanthera/bugtracker#2263](https://github.com/acidanthera/bugtracker/issues/2263).
 - Several keys require (re)mapping.
 Some Fn keys work even outside of OS, most will require YogaSMC and BrightnessKeys.

 VoodooRMI is not strictly required, everything works without it.
-It fixes an old issue (present both in windows an linux): pressing touchpoint buttons freezes touchpad for half a second.
+It fixes an old issue (present both in Windows and Linux): pressing touchpoint buttons freezes touchpad for half a second.

 Note: VoodooRMI requires *only* VoodooRMI, RMII2C and bundled VoodooInput kexts.
 No VoodooSMBus parts.
 See kexts part of [README.md](../README.md).

 ## Pen

-Pen support in VoodooI2C is limited — no pressure detection. no system integration (e.g. handwriting input like in Windows), essentially a mouse.
+Pen support in VoodooI2C is limited — no pressure detection, no system integration (e.g. handwriting input like in Windows), essentially a mouse.
 Frankly, it's amazing it works so well for unsupported hardware.

 You might want to try third-party driver [Touch-Base UPDD](https://www.touch-base.com/), it is reported to work on X1Y3, and is supposedly more functional.
 Unfortunately it did not detect supported devices on my X1Y5, and is quite expensive, anyway.